 The song is about a lovelorn woman so enraptured by her man that she's willing to break off yet another piece of her heart if only he will take it.
 Joplin showed off her extraordinary vocal dexterity on the song, which was right in her wheelhouse in terms of dynamics and subject matter.

 Jerry Ragovoy and Bert Berns wrote this song.
 Aretha Franklin's younger sister Erma sang the original version and put it on the R&B charts in 1967.
 Big Brother & the Holding Company quickly covered it and took it to #12 on the Hot 100.
 For Erma Franklin, it was her biggest hit.
 She went on to sing backup on some of Aretha's songs, and ran a childcare agency called Boysville.
 Erma died of cancer in 2002 at age 63.

-Franklin's original version made its UK chart debut in 1992 - 25 years after initial release - thanks to its being used in a Levi's jeans commercial. (thanks, Brad Wind - Miami, FL, for above 2)
+Franklin's original version made its UK chart debut in 1992 - 25 years after initial release - thanks to its being used in a Levi's jeans commercial.

-Joplin sang this at Woodstock in 1969 as part of her encore.
+Janis Joplin sang this at Woodstock in 1969 as part of her encore.

 When Erma Franklin heard Joplin's cover on the radio, she barely recognized the song.
 She graciously said in a 1973 interview: "Her version is so different from mine that I really don't resent it too much."